June In The Vegetable Garden

 • Radish

-November in the Vegetable Garden
+November in Your Vegetable Garden

 If you didn’t get finished with your October planting, you get a reprieve this month.
 What you can plant is exactly the same as last month.

 Other planting things are going on this month too.
-Its a good time for planting trees – they grow their root systems over the winter and are ready to leaf out come spring.
+It’s a good time for planting trees – they grow their root systems over the winter and are ready to leaf out come spring.

 Many herbs like the cooler weather and are good to plant now.
 Some of those include: